Our go-to guide for the perfect Christmas ham

 Boneless gourmet hams

-Also referred to as ‘raw gammon’ or a ‘gammon joint’, these are the traditional Irish/UK style gammon hams that you boil and bake yourself.
-We prepare these using West Australian pork legs, which are soaked overnight in our traditional Irish brine.
+Also referred to as ‘gammon’ or a ‘gammon joint’, these are our traditional Irish/UK style gammon hams that you boil and bake yourself.

 What size Christmas ham do I need?